Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 What to Eat and Drink in Melbourne

-One joy of Melbourne is its amazing food culture.
-When we visit, we often plan the food before we plan our things to do.
-If food is an important part of your trip, check out the Seasoned Traveller by food writer Sofia Levin.
-You will find enough inspiration to want to stay for a month!
+One of the best things about Melbourne is how seriously it takes its food.
+When we visit, we often plan the food before we plan the sightseeing.
+If food is a big part of your trip, check out the Seasoned Traveller by food writer Sofia Levin for serious inspiration.

 There are lots of fantastic cafes in the city centre.
 Among the most popular are Hardware Société, Industry Beans and Her Bar.